alikstimix/dtdocs/content/darkroom/processing-modules/curves.md

 : The scale allows you to distort the graph display so that certain graphical properties emerge to help you draw more useful curves.
 Note that the scaling option only affects the curve display, not the actual parameters stored by the module.

 : By default, a “linear” scale is used (defined by a scale factor of 0).
-This scale uses evenly spaced abscissa and ordinates axes.
+This scale uses evenly spaced x and y axes.

 : A logarithmic scale will compress the high values and dilate the low values, on both the abscissa and the axis of ordinates, so that the nodes in lowlights get more space on the graph and can be controlled more clearly.